phwilliams256/gitRepository/README.md

 Wiring:
 Physical pins 6 and 7 are GP4 and GP5 respectively.
 These are the default I2c connections.
 GP4 is SDA and GP5 is SCL.
 You can modify the script and the change GP pins to match your use case.

+This project was supported by the Arkansas INBRE program, with a grant from the National Institute of General Medical Sciences, (NIGMS), P20 GM103429 from the National Institutes of Health.

+In conjunction with Bob Belford in the IoST lab, Information Science - CSTEM, UA Little Rock.